soukoku/aspnetcore-vue/README.md

 * asp.net core 2.1 for server-side code
 * vue.js for client-side code (created with cli v3)
-* both live in one project, only one aspnet site to debug in VS
+* both live in one project with only one aspnet site to debug in VS
-* working HMR when using debugging the aspnet site
+* working HMR when using debug the aspnet site

 Below are the mods to make this happen.

 # Server-side mods

-In Startup.cs, particularly the additions with `UseWebpackDevMiddleware()` and `MapSpaFallbackRoute()` calls.
+In `Startup.cs`, particularly the `UseWebpackDevMiddleware()` and `MapSpaFallbackRoute()` calls.

 ```cs